ets-labs/python-dependency-injector/README.rst

 -------------------------------

-Brief example below demonstrates usage of *Dependency Injector* for creating several IoC containers for some microservice system:
+Brief example below demonstrates usage of *Dependency Injector* for creating several IoC containers for some example application:

 .. code-block:: python